htodorov0000/OnlineRetailer/README.md

 ﻿# Starting the program
 To start the program run the “online\_retailer.py” script.
-This is the only script which directly interfaces with the program.
+This is the only script which needs to be run to interface with the program.

 The command line interface requires the user to input a number to navigate to the desired option.